toddbranch/ECE382/notes/L3/index.md

     .org    0x1e
     .word   main
 ```
 What was the role of the `.equ` statements?
 What does the `.text` directive do?
 Briefly walk through program again.
+I'm pulling up a copy of the same program, but I've abstracted the `.equ` statements into a header file and used it using the `.include` directive.  *[Bring it up in vim]*

 Let's send it through our assembly process and load it onto our chip.
 It works!
 Just like last time.
 But **how** does it work?
 Let's learn about how the MSP430 executes the code we've given it.